-When involuntary transfers are necessary, a Teacher's area of competence, major and/or minor field of study, quality of teaching performance, and length of service in the Milton Public School System will be considered in determining which Teacher is to be transferred.
+A. When involuntary transfers are necessary, a Teacher's area of competence, major and/or minor field of study, quality of teaching performance, and length of service in the Milton Public School System will be considered in determining which Teacher is to be transferred.
 Teachers being involuntarily transferred will be transferred only to a comparable position.
 (For purposes of this section, "comparable" shall be defined in the elementary grades - one (1) grade up and one (1) grade down but not beyond the sixth grade; in the secondary grades, same subject field.)

-An involuntary transfer will be made only after a meeting between the Teacher involved and the Superintendent (or his/her designee), at which time the Teacher will be notified of the reasons of the transfer.
+An involuntary transfer will be made only after a meeting between the Teacher involved and the Superintendent (or their designee), at which time the Teacher will be notified of the reasons of the transfer.

-- B. A list of open positions in other schools will be made available to all teachers being transferred, and all other factors being substantially equally, preference will be given in filling such positions on the basis of length of service in the Milton Public School System. - C. Notice of transfer will be given to Teachers as soon as practicable. - D. Teachers desiring a transfer will submit a written request to the Superintendent stating the assignment preferred.
+- B. A list of open positions in other schools will be made available to all teachers being transferred, preference will be given in filling such positions to all teachers holding appropriate certification and rated as proficient or exemplary in each of the last two (2) years on the basis of length of service in the Milton Public School System. - C. Notice of transfer will be given to Teachers as soon as practicable but no later than July 1 under normal circumstances.
+Exceptions to the July 1 deadline shall include and be limited to late notification or separation from employment, unexpected leaves of absence, and unanticipated shifts in enrollment. - D. Teachers desiring a transfer will submit a written request to the Superintendent stating the assignment preferred.
 Such requests must be submitted between September 1 and June 1 of each school year to be considered for the next school year.
 Requests must be renewed each year.
-All requests will be acknowledged in writing. - E. Before a Teacher is assigned or transferred to a particular school, the Principal of the school in question will be consulted regarding said assignment or transfer. - F. Exceptions to the provisions of Sections 1, 2, 3, 4, and 5 may be made only if the Superintendent of Schools determines that it is necessary to do so in the best interest of the Teacher(s) and/or school(s) affected.
+All requests will be acknowledged in writing by the Superintendent or their designee. - E. Before a Teacher is assigned or transferred to a particular school, the Principal of the school in question will be consulted regarding said assignment or transfer.

+F. Exceptions to the provisions of Sections 1, 2, 3, 4, and 5 may be made only if the Superintendent of Schools determines, in consultation with the Association President, that it is necessary to do so in the best interest of the Teacher(s) and/or school(s) affected.
 The Association will be notified of every instance in which the Superintendent so determines.
 A disagreement over whether an exception is justified will be subject to the Grievance Procedure and will be initiated at Level Two thereof.